 Fake I.D.
-Attorney in Austin, TX
+Defense Attorney in Austin, Georgetown, and Temple, TX

 Using a fake I.D. to get into a nightclub may seem like an innocent crime at first thought but it could prove to be a very bad decision.
 Even though there have been recent surveys done on college campuses that show 32% of underage college students own a fake I.D., it isn’t a smart idea to obtain your own.
 Simply possessing one is enough for a policeman to arrest you.
 If you use one illegally to obtain alcohol, penalties are much more severe.
 Similarly, if you make your own fake I.D., prison time and fines are both possible consequences to a conviction.
 Being accused of using a fake I.D. can bring with it unfavorable consequences to you, your family, and your friends.
 As your Austin fake I.D. lawyer, I’ll help defend your rights and give you hope for a dismissal of your case or lessened penalties.